tutanck/smallapi-js/README.md

 });
 ```

+## Example

+A complete example can be found here : https://github.com/tutanck/small-demo/

 ## Typescript support

 This package export a type definition file so you can use it, out of the box,